-Our stochastic treatment of entrainment closely follows that employed in \citeA{Romps2010} and \citeA{Romps2016}.
-We set entrainment equal to zero except during discrete entrainment events, which occur as a Poisson process with a return distance of $\alpha = 500\ m$.
+Our stochastic treatment of entrainment closely follows \citeA{Romps2010} and \citeA{Romps2016}.
+We set entrainment equal to zero except during discrete entrainment events which occur as a Poisson process with average return distance $\alpha = 500\ m$.
 This distance was chosen based on discussion in \citeA{Romps2016}.
 That study estimated a parameter value of 500 m for deep convection based on exponential decay of the undiluted mass flux with height in large-eddy simulations of deep convective clouds \cite{Romps2010a}.
 Since our treatment of stochastic entrainment is based in part on a large-eddy simulation result, it is informed by the complex cloud dynamics in those simulations.
 The fractional mass of air entrained, relative to the mass of a parcel, is drawn from an exponential distribution with mean $\mu = 0.25$.
 This is the value used in the \citeA{Romps2016} convection scheme.
-The expected fractional entrainment rate for any parcel is $\epsilon = \mu / \alpha = 0.5 km^{-1}$.
-However, individual parcel paths may have a greater or lesser value.
+The expected fractional entrainment rate for any parcel is $\epsilon = \mu / \alpha = 0.5\ km^{-1}$.
+Individual parcel paths may have a greater or lesser value.
 This value of $\epsilon$ is consistent with that found in high-resolution simulations of deep convection \cite{Romps2010,Hannah2017}.
 Each entrainment event occurs over a distance of $\Delta z_\epsilon = 200 m$.

-We calculate the bulk properties of stochastic parcels via the Monte Carlo method.
-For each daily-average column over the tropical ocean ($\pm 10^\circ$), we simulate 50 parcel paths.
+We imagine that each one-degree MERRA-2 grid box contains parcels with all possible entrainment histories.
+To calculate the bulk properties of these parcels, we rely on the Monte Carlo method.
+For each daily-average column over the tropical ocean ($\pm 10^\circ$), we simulate 50 parcel trajectories.
 We then bin all of the model results according to humidity.
 We exclude any $LTRH$ bins with less than 100 occurrences in our data set.
-Thus the minimum number of simulations in a humidity bin is 5 000.
+Thus the minimum number of simulations in a $LTRH$ bin is 5 000.
 We present the stochastic parcel mass flux profiles in Fig. \ref{fig:profs_spm}a and detrainment profiles in Fig. \ref{fig:profs_spm}b.
 The stochastic parcel mass flux profiles appear similar to those of the GSRMs in the free troposphere.
-As with fixed entrainment, there is a shift from deep outflow to deep inflow below 4 km, which can be explained by a varying detrainment rate.
-In humid environments, mass flux declines with altitude above 4000 m, which may be a consequence of our choice to neglect the latent heat of fusion in our parcel calculations.
+As with fixed entrainment, there is a shift from to deep inflow below 4 km, which can be explained by a varying detrainment rate.
+In humid environments, mass flux declines with altitude above 4000 m, which is similar to several of the GSRMs but may be a consequence of our choice to neglect freezing and ice processes in the parcel model.